rbaumgarten/xlt-testsuite-documentation/README.md

 ## Project Idea

-As there are complex test suites for SiteGenesis we realized it is time to focus on building a small, well-defined and clearly structured test suite to bundle collected testing expierence in a handy set of tests.
+As there are complex test suites (including SiteGenesis) we realized it is time to bundle the collected testing know-how by building a small and clearly structured test suite to showcase best practises with a well-defined set of tests.
 Everybody is invited to use it, learn from it, improve it and adapt it to their needs.

 ## Use Cases